dirksan28/Scenic2DashCanEmu/README.md

 |29|CAN LOW|
 |30|CAN HI|

+#### Hint
-Hint: The dash takes about 4-5 amps peak current (filament heating, caps) when it starts up.
+The dash takes about 4-5 amps peak current (filament heating, caps) when it starts up.
+Especially when using small current limiting lab power supplies this may become a thing.
 Make sure your power supply and cabling is sufficient.

 ## Software
 The arduino project can be compiled and uploaded via the Arduino IDE.
 Either clone this project or download it as a [ZIP-File](https://github.com/dirksan28/Scenic2DashCanEmu/archive/refs/heads/main.zip).